-The wheelchair may be transported by road, rail, sea or air as the batteries supplied conform to IATA regulations.
-If the batteries are replaced by non-IATA approved batteries then they will need to be removed for air travel.
+If the wheelchair is transported by air, the batteries may need to be removed as the batteries supplied are not IATA approved for air travel.
 Your dealer can assist in supplying batteries that are IATA approved.

 If transporting the wheelchair by road as luggage, it may need to be secured to prevent unintended movement into other vehicle passengers in the event of a sudden stop or placed in a space reserved for luggage.
 Your wheelchair can be secured by attaching suitable restraints, (see section 12.5).